what to wear

 Plan ahead!!
 When planning your wardrobe, think about what will make you feel special or best portray your brand.

-Brand: especially for headshot sessions, carefully consider how you want to portray yourself.
+Brand: Carefully consider how you want to portray yourself.
 Do you want to look friendly and relatable, casual and approachable, or like a serious expert in your field?
 Be prepared to dress for your brand, and also to let me know, so we can set up your session's images to best communicate that.

 Layers: if you wear or bring layers, you can quickly take off a sweater, blazer, suit coat, for a slightly different look.
 Dark jeans are also great.